 The August median temperature at SC806 and SB802 was lower than at other stream reaches.
 These lower temperatures may be attributed to cool groundwater feeding the stream during low flow conditions, either naturally from springs and seeps or artificially from tile drainage.
 Station SC806 has high conductivity values under low-flow conditions, consistent with the ion signature which is indicative of groundwater discharge to the reach, and there is little contribution from other tributaries.
-Station SB802 is representative of a subwatershed which has a lot of acres in agricultural production and presumably many acres of tile drainage (Watkins, et al., 2011).
+Station SB802 is representative of a subwatershed which has a lot of acres in agricultural production and presumably many acres of tile drained land.
+The nitrate concentrations near station SB802 further suggest a high degree of tile drainage (Watkins, et al., 2011).
 The tile, while a contributing factor towards some pollutant issues, appears to be an additional source of cold water to the South Branch Vermillion River, besides the groundwater inputs to the river.